cslarsen/gameboy/PROGRESS.md

 Found a boot ROM online.
 It comes with a disassembly listing.
 That way I can write my own disassembler and check that it works.

+Glad I started on the disassembler.
+Very easy to get the opcode tables wrong.

+Got to spend almost six hours on this today.
+Not much progress, but I like to go slowly, but steadily.
+I'll need to finish the disassembler, then add the rest of the opcodes.
+When that's done, I should be able to copy the disassembly code for use in the CPU instruction dispatcher.